Moustachestache/webserv/README.md

 - [ ] retrieve correct upload path for post files
 - [ ] (see above) create folders when checking upload paths.
 - [ ] add upload size verification
+- [ ] Implement a check for allow listing, when accessing route.

 [MAX]